Marius-Alvheim/supabase/README.md

-A project from scrimba using supabase, needs more work.
+A project from scrimba using supabase.

+Supabase has paused the prosject due to inactivity and this no longer works